 How much money do I need to start as an IPTV reseller in Canada?

-Startup costs are low compared with most businesses.
-You mainly pay for an initial block of credits, and you can begin with a small batch to test the market before scaling up.
-There are no servers or physical inventory to buy.
+Very little compared with most businesses.
+Your main cost is an initial block of credits, and you can begin with a small batch to test the market before scaling up.
+There are no servers, licences, or physical stock to buy, so the barrier to entry is genuinely low.

 Do I need technical skills to become a reseller?

-Not really.
-If you can navigate a web dashboard and follow basic setup guides, you can manage a reseller panel.
-The provider handles the technical infrastructure, so your focus is on customers, pricing, and support.
+No. If you can navigate a web dashboard and follow a simple setup guide, you can run a reseller panel.
+We handle all of the technical infrastructure behind the scenes, so your focus stays on customers, pricing, and support rather than servers or software.

 How do I keep customers from leaving?

 Reliability and responsive support are everything.
-Choose a provider with strong uptime, help customers set up quickly, and answer questions promptly.
-Consistent service is what turns one-time buyers into long-term renewals.
+Build on a provider with strong uptime, help customers set up quickly, and answer questions promptly.
+Because renewals earn you the same margin with almost no extra effort, keeping a customer happy is the single most profitable thing you can do.